zulip/zulip/CODE_OF_CONDUCT.md

-- Try to assume the best intentions from others (given the range of possibilities presented by their visible behavior), and stick with a friendly and positive tone even when someone‘s behavior is poor or disrespectful.
+- Try to assume the best intentions from others (given the range of possibilities presented by their visible behavior), and stick with a friendly and positive tone even when someone’s behavior is poor or disrespectful.
   Everyone has bad days and stressful situations that can result in them behaving not their best, and while we should be firm about our community rules, we should also enforce them with kindness.